 Cloud solutions like Microsoft Azure have become the heart of most enterprise IT environments.
 Despite the fact that most organizations use the cloud in some capacity and are concerned about cloud security, over 70% of organizations experienced a cloud-related breach.
-In our blog, we cover some of the cloud’s most common security posture issues along with the right Azure Cloud Security Posture Management solutions to fix these risks.
+Our blog covers some of the cloud’s most common security posture issues and the right Azure Cloud Security Posture Management solutions to fix these risks.

 Potential Concerns in Azure